 Now you can either choose to pin manually or use an app for this.
 If you’re still a newbie, it’ll be better to use an app.
 Why?
 Because you will be hella busy making good contents and don’t really have time to do manual pinning.

-The apps that I used are Tailwind and Boardbooster.
-While Boardbooster takes care the autopilot pinning, Tailwind will give provide me information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
+The apps that I used are Tailwind.
+Tailwind will provide me with information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
 This is the strategy that I used to drive traffic to my blog and you can apply this also to help you grow your traffic.

 After you already get used to making a good content then you can do manual pinning and an app.
 This will be the perfect combination to drive more traffic to your blog.
-Check out Tailwind to get FREE 100 pins to schedule and joined 5 Tribes and Boardbooster to get FREE 100 pins to schedule in the first sign up.
-I say try the FREE trial first and see which one is good for you!
+Check out Tailwind to get FREE 100 pins to schedule and joined 5 Tribes.
+I say try the FREE trial first and see if it is good for you or not!

 And that is a wrap!